fatihtepe/cheat-sheets/Linux/Most_Used_Commands.md

 ## The shell you want to use
 - for Bash that would be /bin/bash.
 For Zsh that would be /usr/bin/zsh

+*To make any shell your default, first verify it is installed and recognized on your computer by looking at the contents of
+- /etc/shells

+*Then use chsh to change your shell:

+- sudo chsh -s /usr/bin/bash $(whoami) # or sudo chsh -s /bin/bash $(whoami)